 Step 1: Check Your Stroller’s Manual

-Before starting the cleaning process, consult your stroller’s manual for any specific instructions regarding disassembling and cleaning.
+Before starting the cleaning process, consult your baby stroller’s manual for any specific instructions regarding disassembling and cleaning.
 This will help you avoid damaging any parts during the process.
 The manual may also provide diagrams or step-by-step instructions for removing the seat fabric and other components.

 Step 2: Disassemble the Fabric and Canopy

-If possible, remove the seat fabric, canopy, and any other detachable fabric components from your stroller according to the instructions in your manual.
+If possible, remove the seat fabric, canopy, and any other detachable fabric components from your baby stroller according to the instructions in your manual.
 Doing so will make the cleaning process much easier and more thorough.

 Step 3: Vacuum the Fabric